Ab initio studies of double Gamow-Teller transition and its correlation with neutrinoless double beta decay: Ab initio many-body calculations

 \bsub \esub The finite-sample-size error on the coefficient $r$ is evaluated using the formula\cite{Bowley1928} $\sigma_r\approx (1-r^2)/\sqrt{N-2}$ which gives $\sigma_r = 0.003$ for $r=0.99$ and $\sigma_r = 0.006$ for $r=0.98$.
 One can see that the $M^{\rm DGT}$ is correlated slightly stronger with the quantity $M^{0 \nu \beta \beta}\cdot A^{-1/3}$ than with the quantity $M^{0 \nu \beta \beta}\cdot A^{-1/6}$, irrespective of if only the GT part or the total NME is considered for $M^{0 \nu \beta \beta}$.
 The Fermi part of $M^{0 \nu \beta \beta}$ is approximately one-third of the GT part, which explains why we still see a correlation when considering the total NME $M^{0 \nu \beta \beta}$.
 Besides, the residuals exhibit some clear pattern at low values of $M^{0 \nu \beta \beta}$ in all cases, more predominantly when scaling $M^{0 \nu \beta \beta}$ by $A^{-1/6}$.
 This finding not only further validates that using $A^{-1/3}$ is a better choice for the results of {\em ab initio} calculations, but it also suggests that the good correlation we find when looking at the whole data set is not representative of the whole situation.
 We note that the results from {\em ab initio} calculations using the $\Delta$N\textsuperscript2LO$_\text{GO}(394)$ interaction are consistent with the above correlation relation (\ref{eq: correlation13}).

-To better understand the deviation of some transitions from the linear correlation relation, we plot the NMEs of isospin-changing and isospin-conserving transitions separately in Fig.~\ref{fig:isospin-changing-conserving}(a) and (b), respectively.
+It is worth emphasizing that the matrix elements for isospin-changing transitions and isospin-conserving transitions are significantly different from each other.
+The relevant $0\nu\beta \beta$ decay is an isospin-changing transition, and thus its matrix element is generally smaller than those of isospin-conserving transitions for the same mass number $A$.
+Therefore, one may expect the correlation obtained from these two types of transitions to be different.
+With this consideration, we plot the NMEs of isospin-changing and isospin-conserving transitions separately in Fig.~\ref{fig:isospin-changing-conserving}(a) and (b), respectively.
 Two different linear regressions are carried out for these two types of transitions with the parameter $\gamma=-1/3$.
 We find the following correlation relationships \bsub \esub It is shown that the correlation coefficient ($r=0.72$, $\sigma_r=0.08$) of isospin-changing transitions ($ \Delta T=2$) is much smaller than that ($r=0.95$, $\sigma_r=0.03$) of isospin-conserving ($\Delta T=0$) transitions.
 In other words, the correlation relation is much weaker for the NMEs of isospin-changing transitions.